awsdocs/ec2-image-builder-user-guide/doc_source/how-image-builder-works.md

 # How EC2 Image Builder Works<a name="how-image-builder-works"></a>

-When you use the Amazon Elastic Compute Cloud Image Builder console to create a golden image, a wizard guides you through the following steps\.
+When you use the EC2 Image Builder console to create a golden image, a wizard guides you through the following steps\.

-1. **Select source image\.** You select a source OS image, for example, an existing AMI or an Amazon EBS snapshot\.
+1. **Select source image\.** You select a source OS image, for example, an existing AMI\.

 1. **Create image recipe\.** You add components to create an image recipe for your image pipeline\.
 Components are the building blocks that are consumed by an image recipe, for example, packages for installation, security hardening steps, and tests\.
 The selected OS and components make up an image recipe\.
+Components are installed in the order in which they are specified and cannot be reordered after selection\.

 1. **Output\.** Image Builder creates an OS image in the selected output format\.